Increase in webinars produced with the user-friendly ON24 platform

 “We wanted our audience to know that we’d be responsive to whatever they needed.
 We thought this would be a great opportunity to show them what we could offer, because in many ways, The Learning Network was built for online learning,” said Ross Flatt, Professional Development Manager, The New York Times Learning Network.

-We love that ON24 has follow-up emails built into its digital experience platform.
+We love that ON24 has follow-up emails built into its Platform.
 After each webinar, participants get emails with links to our resources and information about future webinars.

 PROFESSIONAL DEVELOPMENT MANAGER